vemboy/Moukh/README.md

 Issues to fix:

-  - the arrow next to MOUKH
+  - the arrow next to MOUKH ❌
-  - the checkers (remove completely)
+  - the checkers (remove completely) ❌
-  - change the color of the blue links
+  - change the color of the blue links ✔️
-  - make the text bigger so that it’s easy to read
+  - make the text bigger so that it’s easy to read ✔️
+  - Preloading everything ✔️